SmarterApp/smarterapp.github.io/_deployment/checklist/index.md

 * The Windows server instances will use the **Microsoft Windows Server 2012 R2 Base**{: style="color: #04384e"} 64-bit operating system

 ## Disclaimer
 The intent of these checklists are to install/deploy the Shared Services and Test Delivery System with minimal effort.
 This document does not account for security considerations or network topology/layout of servers.
-System administrators, network administrators, database administrators and/or developers involved in deploying the Shared Services and Test Delivery System are left to their own recognizance for identifying and following their own practices/standards for creating and securing their environment.  <span style="background-color: #ff0;">**TODO:** Brant et al might want to build on this statement; we don't want to assume any liability for security risks if people follow these instructions exactly</span>
+System administrators, network administrators, database administrators and/or developers involved in deploying the Shared Services and Test Delivery System are left to their own recognizance for identifying and following their own practices/standards for creating and securing their environment.

 # Deployment Checklists